AryaSvitkona/ShopwareStageCreator/README.md

 The easy way to create a working Shopware 5.X instance into a subfolder

 ## Description
-Creates shop copy of a working Shopware 5.X instance into stage folder (due to licence problems on subdomains).
+Creates shop copy of a working Shopware 5.X instance into subfolder called "stage" (due to licence problems on subdomains).
 In steps the script will do following tasks:
-- creates folder named "stage"
+- creates subfolder named "stage"
-- rsync of files and folders including permissions into "stage" folder
+- rsync of files and folders including permissions into "stage" subfolder
-- creates temporary folder for mysqldump
+- creates temporary folder for MySQLdump
-- dumps live database
+- dump live database
-- import live database into stage Database
+- import dump from live database into stage database
-- run mysql migrations commands for stage environment (set maintenance mode, update host path, update metarobots snippets)
+- run MySQL migration commands for stage environment (set maintenance mode, update host path, update metarobots snippets)
 - writes new config.php for stage environment
 - clear cache
 - send Slack notification into chosen channel (optional)